tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

 #### Support Vector Machines

 Now, let's examine another approach using **Support Vector Machines (SVM)** with a **linear kernel**.
-In order to test for Linear Separability we will pick a hard-margin (for maximum distance as opposed to soft-margin) SVM with a lienar kernel.
+In order to test for Linear Separability we will pick a hard-margin (for maximum distance as opposed to soft-margin) SVM with a linear kernel.
 Now, if the intent was to train a model our choices would be completely different.
-But, since we are testing for linear separability, we want a rigid test that would fail (or produce errornous results if not converging) to helo us better assess the data at hand.
+But, since we are testing for linear separability, we want a rigid test that would fail (or produce erroneous results if not converging) to help us better assess the data at hand.

 ![png]({{ site.baseurl }}/images/lsp/svm.png)